Git Cool Commands:

 .
 How

 would you do that without committing your local changes?
-Here comes
+Here

-the need for git stash.
+comes the need for git stash.

-Simply run the command, and your local changes will be saved, while
+Simply run the command, and your local changes will be saved,

-easy!
+that easy!

 Once you're ready to continue working on that branch, you can do